inventree/inventree-website/_posts/2024-09-23-ui-roadmap.md

 ## The big 1.0

 1.0 will be a big milestone for InvenTree.
 InvenTree has been running in the heart of many companies for years.
 The switch to PUI enables much safer work on the UI.
-The release number 1.0 signals that the last part of the system is now modernized and ready for the future.
+The release number 1.0 signals that the last part of the system is now modernised and ready for the future.
 We are looking forward to it and hope you are too.

-The switch to 1.0 will also mean that we will follow semver fully.
-Big breaking changes will only be in mayor releases, feature releases (1.0, 1.1, 1.2) will follow the semver rules.
+The switch to 1.0 will also mean that we will follow SemVer fully.
+Big breaking changes will only be in mayor releases, feature releases (1.0, 1.1, 1.2) will follow the SemVer rules.
 This will make it easier for our enterprise users that face backlash because of the below 1.0 version number.

 We are discussion a few more breaking changes in 1.0 - feel free to chime in on the dedicated issue [#6417](https://github.com/inventree/InvenTree/issues/6417).